4d/docs/docs/Concepts/classes.md

 #### Session singleton

-In an e-commerce application, you want to implement a shopping cart using session singletons.
+In an inventory application, you want to implement an item inventory using session singletons.

 ```4d
-//class ShoppingCart
+//class ItemInventory

 session singleton Class constructor()
-    This.productList:=New shared collection()
+    This.itemList:=New shared collection()

 shared function addItem($item:object)
-    This.productList.push($item)
+    This.itemList.push($item)
 ```

-By defining the ShoppingCart class as a session singleton, you make sure that every session and therefore every user has their own shopping cart.
-Accessing the user's ShoppingCart is as simple as:
+By defining the ItemInventory class as a session singleton, you make sure that every session and therefore every user has their own inventory.
+Accessing the user's inventory is as simple as:

 ```4d
 //in a user session
+cs.ItemInventory.me
-cs.ShoppingCart.me //current user's shopping cart
+//current user's shopping cart

 ```